-Figure 1 shows the conceptual relationship between the agile features.
-At the core, and by far the most critical to the nature of agile are its characteristics, slightly less important are the values which are employed when agile is practiced.
-This is followed by the agile principles which guide how agile is applied, and then finally are the agile practices which form the basis for work within an agile setting.
+Figure 1 shows the conceptual relationship between agile features.
+At the core, and by far the most critical to the nature of Agile, are its characteristics; slightly less important are the values that are employed when Agile is practiced.
+This is followed by the agile principles that guide how Agile is applied, and then finally are the agile practices that form the basis for work within an agile setting.